ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 Things we didn't cover
 ----------------------

-These didn't get covered either because we forgot to put them on the agenda, or they're not particularly controversial, they just need effort to implement and test them:
+These didn't get covered because I forgot to put them on the agenda.
+I'll probably be chatting to people about them during the week anyway:

 * PEP 422 (simple customisation of class creation)
+* PEP 432 (CPython interpreter initialization)
 * Unicode improvements (change stream encodings, better encoding specification in subprocess, restore type agnostic convenience access to the codecs module)
-* PEP 432 (CPython interpreter initialization)